-The mystery of genetics was solved with the investigations of Gregor Johann Mendel.
-He was the first person who discovered the basic principles of heredity during the mid-nineteenth century.
-Hence he is known as the father of modern genetics.
-He conducted experiments in his garden on pea plants and observed their pattern of inheritance from one generation to next generation.
+Gregor Johann Mendel was the first person who discovered the basic principles of heredity during the mid-19th century.
+Hence, he is known as the “Father of Modern Genetics”.
+He conducted experiments in his garden on pea plants and observed their pattern of inheritance from one generation to the next generation.

-Mendel is known as the father of genetics and he proposed the laws of inheritance: Law of Segregation, Law of Independent Assortment and Law of Dominance.
+Mendel laid the basic groundwork in the field of genetics and eventually proposed the laws of inheritance.
+Law of Segregation, Law of Independent Assortment and Law of Dominance are the three laws of inheritance proposed by Gregor Mendel.
 These laws came into existence from his experiments on pea plants with a variety of traits.

 Mendel first studied the inheritance of one gene in the plant through monohybrid cross.
 He considered only a single character (plant height) on pairs of pea plants with one contrasting trait.
 Later, he studied the inheritance of two genes in the plant through dihybrid cross.

 Mendel studied the following seven characters with contrasting traits:

 - Seed shape: Round/wrinkled

 A dihybrid cross is a breeding experiment between two organisms which are identical hybrids for two traits.
 In other words, a dihybrid cross is a cross between two organisms, with both being heterozygous for two different traits.
 The individuals in this type of trait are homozygous for a specific trait.
 These traits are determined by DNA segments called genes.